COMPONENTS OF AN IEP

 - Can participate with accommodations

-- Will need to participate in Iowa’s Alternate Assessments (Dynamic Learning Maps and Early Literacy Alternate Assessment)
+- Will need to participate in Iowa’s Alternate Assessments (Dynamic Learning Maps and Early Literacy Alternate Assessment; Alternate ELPA21)

-In order to determine this, the team must consider the characteristics of the student, the nature and purpose of the assessment, and the participation option that is most appropriate.
-If a particular districtwide assessment is not appropriate, the IEP team must explain why the student cannot participate in the regular assessment, and why the alternate assessment is appropriate.
+In order to determine this, the team must consider the characteristics of the learner, the nature and purpose of the assessment, and the participation option that is most appropriate.
+If a particular districtwide assessment is not appropriate, the IEP team must explain why the learner cannot participate in the regular assessment, and why the alternate assessment is appropriate.

 Determining Reasonable Accommodations

-When considering the reasonable accommodations a student requires, several factors need to be addressed.
+When considering the reasonable accommodations a learner requires, several factors need to be addressed.
 These factors are:

 - The use of accommodations in a similar fashion in the classroom and their demonstrated benefit.